So Others Might Eat: 1980s

 In January 1982, SOME opened a medical clinic, operated by the Columbia Road Physician Group, that provided healthcare and counseling services for homeless and low-income individuals.
 Their Caregivers Program began in May 1984, with case management and volunteer services provided to isolated, home-bound elderly persons in Southeast, Washington, D.C.
 In January 1986, Isaiah House opened in a townhouse in Northwest, Washington, D.C. as a therapeutic socialization residence for individuals who are homeless and have mental illnesses.
 SOME's first transitional housing facility opened in February 1986.
 The facility helped homeless men prepare to live in permanent housing in the community.
 Six months later, Dwelling Place Emergency Shelter for Abused Elderly opened in Southeast, Washington, D.C.

 In July 1989, SOME opened Shalom House through a public-private partnership in Northeast, Washington, D.C., as the organization's first single-room occupancy (SRO) housing residence.
 The building provided housing for 96 formerly homeless and low-income men and women, including the elderly and the disabled.

 1990s

 A second 90-day transitional housing program, Mickey Leland Place, for homeless men opened in October 1990.
 Exodus House, a 90-day residential substance abuse treatment program for homeless men, was opened on a 45 acre mountaintop plot in West Virginia in June 1991.
 In September 1991, the Thea Bowman House opened as a 10-unit, two-year transitional apartment house for women with children in Northeast, Washington, D.C.
 Gandhi Place, house for long-term volunteers, opened in July 1992 in Northeast, Washington, D.C.
 SOME opened the Anna Cooper House in April 1993 from a converted hotel.
-In May 1993, SOME opened its third SRO, Jeremiah House.